Redxgit/SYMHnet-comment/README.md

 ## Execution on a local machine

 The dependencies to run this notebook are the same as the original repository, as such, download the original repository of the SYMHnet paper at the tag of the submission (https://github.com/ccsc-tools/SYMHnet/releases/tag/v1.0).
 At the time of publishing this repository, the only comment ahead of the tag only includes the DOI of the repository (https://github.com/ccsc-tools/SYMHnet/compare/v1.0...main).
+It can also be downloaded from the zenodo DOI: https://zenodo.org/records/10602518.

 Then navigate to the downloaded folder and install the dependecies similar to the original repository